Montreal-Analytics/dbt-snowflake-utils/README.md

 ## Installation Instructions
 Check [dbt Hub](https://hub.getdbt.com/fishtown-analytics/snowflake_utils/latest/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

+## Prerequisites
+Snowflake Utils is compatible with dbt 0.15.0 and later.

 ----

 ## Macros